microsoft/SciStanPy/docs/count_models.md

 ## The Poisson Distribution
 In the limit of $N \rightarrow \infty$ and $\theta_k \rightarrow 0$, the binomial distribution can be approximated as a Poisson distribution.
 In DMS studies, we typically are evaluating many variants (meaning $\theta_k$ should be low, at least for early timepoints) with high throughput next generation sequencing (meaning $N$ should be high).
 The Poisson approximation of the binomial distribution may thus be valid.

-In DMS Stan, the probability mass function for the Poisson distribution is parametrized as follows:
+In SciStanPy, the probability mass function for the Poisson distribution is parametrized as follows:

 $$
 P(c_k \vert \lambda_k ) = \frac{\lambda_k^{c_k}}{c_k!}\textrm{e}^{-\lambda_k}